DIPlib/diplib/changelogs/diplib_next.md

   image border.

 - `dip::ImageReadPNG()` reads in 4-channel images as `"sRGBA"`, not as `"sRGB"` as it did previously.

-- `dip::Quantiles()` throws if an input value is NaN, some implementations of `std::nth_element()` might do bad things when they are included in the input data.

 ### Updated dependencies